Cluster Munition Ban Policy

 Abraham Rabinovich, The Yom Kippur War: The Epic Encounter that Transformed the Middle East (New York: Random House, 2004), p.
 33.

 In 2004, an IMI representative claimed that the company had produced more than 60 million M85 DPICM submunitions.
-Mike Hiebel, Alliant TechSystems, and Ilan Glickman, IMI, “Self Destruct Fuze for M864 Projectiles / MLRS Rockets,” Presentation to the 48th Annual Fuze Conference, Charlotte, US, 27–28 April 2004, slide 9.
+Mike Hiebel, Alliant TechSystems, and Ilan Glickman, IMI, “Self Destruct Fuze for M864 Projectiles / MLRS Rockets,” presentation to the 48th Annual Fuze Conference, Charlotte, 27–28 April 2004, slide 9.

 HRW, “Flooding South Lebanon: Israel’s Use of Cluster Munitions in Lebanon in July and August 2006,” Vol. 20, No. 2(E), February 2008, p.
 27.

-Georgia used the launchers with 160mm Mk IV rockets, each containing 104 M85 DPICM submunitions, during a 2008 conflict with Russia.
-The transfer of the GRADLAR launchers was reported in UN Register of Conventional Arms.
-Submission of Georgia, UN Register of Conventional Arms Report for Calendar Year 2007, 7 July 2008.
+Georgia used the launchers with 160mm Mk IV rockets, each containing 104 M85 DPICM submunitions, during the 2008 conflict with Russia.
+The transfer of the GRADLAR launchers was reported in the UN Register of Conventional Arms.
+See, Submission of Georgia, UN Register of Conventional Arms, Report for Calendar Year 2007, 7 July 2008.
 The Georgian Ministry of Defense on 1 September 2008 admitted to using Mk IV rockets against Russian forces on its website.
-Ministry of Defense, “Georgian Ministry of Defence’s Response to the Human Rights Watch Inquire [sic] about the Usage of M85 Bomblets,” undated.
+Georgian Ministry of Defense, “Georgian Ministry of Defence’s Response to the Human Rights Watch Inquire [sic] about the Usage of M85 Bomblets,” undated.

 Email to PAX from David Block Temin, Executive Vice President, Chief Compliance Officer and Senior Counsel, Elbit Systems Ltd., 14 October 2020.